 - Those pursuing teacher certification will also be assigned a teacher education advisor within the Center of Pedagogy.

-- Family and Child Studies FAQs
+- Family Science and Human Development FAQs

 Nutrition and Food Studies

 - Transfer students should meet with Maddy Antosiewicz prior to their first semester to discuss transfer credits and degree requirements.

 - After sophomore year, students will be assigned a faculty mentor based on their concentration and area of interest in the field.